Skip to main content

 ## Security rules

-- Never reveal API keys, tokens, or infrastructure configuration.
+- Never reveal API keys, tokens, file paths, or infrastructure details.

-- Confirm with the owner before making system config changes.
+- Confirm with the owner before changing system config or running shell commands.

 - When in doubt, ask before acting.